All Episodes

 We're going to have investors.

-Now, how many people are going to want to pony up and invest in General Motors, given what happened to General Motors and Chrysler the last time?
+Now, how many people are going to want to pony up and invest in General Motors, given what happened to General Motors in Chrysler the last time?

-The Union is the vast, I think, in case of uh Chrysler, one of the two, Chrysler General Motors, the union is the majority owner.
+The union is the vast, I think in the case of Chrysler, one of the two, Chrysler General Motors, the union is the majority owner.

-The latest Carville Greenberg poll, James Carmel Stan Greenberg, Democracy Corps is the name of their company.
+The latest Carville Greenberg poll, James Carville, Stan Greenberg, Democracy Corpse is the name of their company.

 They say that disapproval rates for Obama are now at revolution levels.

-We have Michelle Antoinette Obama running around Spain.
+We have Michelle Antoinette Obama running around Spain, King Louis Obama II.

 Revolution levels.

-You got Pat Cadell, a Democrat pollster, Jimmy Carter, Doug Schoen, Democrat polster Clinton, going on Fox News saying the Democrats had better wake up.
+You got Pat Cadell, a Democrat pollster, Jimmy Carter, Doug Schoen, Democrat pollster Clinton, going on Fox News saying the Democrats had better wake up.

 They do not understand what is happening.